 If a bank follows section 125 of the Bankruptcy Act and freezes its bankrupt customers’ funds (including Centrelink payments) on being advised of the bankruptcy, the bankrupt should give their trustee the account number and the bank’s facsimile number so the trustee can instruct the bank to unfreeze the funds.

-Although it might be reasonable to withdraw money to pay household expenses prior to bankruptcy, it is not advisable to transfer money to another account or withdraw it before bankruptcy in an attempt to hide the asset from the trustee.
-Concealing or removing property to the value of $20 or more in the 12 months before bankruptcy is a criminal offence (s 265 (4), (7)), and the trustee has the right to investigate the matter and claim the money, even if it is not in the bankrupt’s name at the time of the bankruptcy.
+It is not advisable to transfer money to another account or withdraw it before bankruptcy in an attempt to hide the asset from the trustee.
+Concealing or removing property that is valued $20 or more in the 12 months before bankruptcy is a criminal offence (s 265 (4), (7)).
+The trustee has the right to investigate the matter and claim the money, even if it is not in the bankrupt’s name at the time of the bankruptcy.

 Superannuation received after the date of bankruptcy